 The only question then, is which Hamilton baby names.

-ONE THAT WON’T RISE (MUCH): HAMILTON
+ONE THAT ISN’T CATCHING ON: HAMILTON

 It fits with so many patterns: long like Sullivan and Harrison, with a sort of gentlemanly quality, like Montgomery.

 Except … none of us want to call our children Ham.
 And the reference feels maybe too obvious.

-And, in general, Founding Father surnames – think Washington and Jefferson – aren’t particularly popular right now, even though we love Lincoln, Kennedy, and Carter.
+In general, Founding Father surnames – think Washington and Jefferson – aren’t particularly popular right now, even though we love Lincoln, Kennedy, and Carter.

 So which Hamilton baby names remain?
 SO many!